 An organization with good stewardship would have 1 or 2 employees who own and operate the stewardship program.
 An organization with a great stewardship program has all their employees and volunteers involved in the stewardship process in some regard.

 Everyone at your NPO must know how their role fits with and supports the stewardship plan.
-This can also include treating your loyal donors as valuable members of your team, who can provide helpful feedback on the effectiveness of your stewardship plans.
+Additionally, this can include treating your loyal donors as valuable members of your team, who can provide helpful feedback on the effectiveness of your stewardship plans.

 Create Your Own Donor Stewardship Plan in 5 Easy Steps

-If you’ve realized your organization doesn’t have a solidified stewardship plan, the process of creating one is less daunting than it may seem.
-A great stewardship plan can be put together in five simple steps.
+If you’ve realized your organization doesn’t have a clear stewardship plan, the process of creating one is less daunting than it may seem.
+Thankfully, a great stewardship plan can be put together in five simple steps.

 Step 1: Set SMART Goals